 The most notable time this occurred in Minnesota was during the record-breaking southeastern Minnesota floods of August 2007, when existing airflows tapped remnant moisture from former Tropical Storm Erin to produce the heaviest rainfall ever recorded in the state.
 The pattern of heavy rainfall fit what scientists call a "Predecessor Rain Event," which is a widespread, often "banded" area of prolonged, intense precipitation, forming several hundred miles ahead of a remnant tropical weather system.1 In the Upper Midwest, extreme rainfall associated with Predecessor Rain Events is usually well to the left of the track of the center of the former tropical system.

 In addition to the 2007 deluge, we know of two other tropical-influenced Predecessor Rain Events to affect Minnesota (see table below).
-Research into these weather phenomena has been very limited, so we do not have a good sense of the which other extreme rainfall events in Minnesota history were affected by tropical weather systems.
+Research into these weather phenomena has been very limited, so we do not have a good sense of which other extreme rainfall events in Minnesota history were affected by tropical weather systems.
 The three examples we know of all had unusually large footprints of heavy rainfall, in addition to relatively long durations.
-It is possible that other major events, including one widely believed by climatologists to be Minnesota's worst in 200+ years, also had similar connections to decaying tropical weather systems.
+It is possible (though we cannot say with certainty) that other major events, including one widely believed by climatologists to be Minnesota's worst in 200+ years, also had similar connections to decaying tropical weather systems.

 Known Predecessor Rain Events in Minnesota